 • Difficulty at work due to trouble concentrating, strong emotional reactions to stress, or fear of authority figures

 These are not character flaws or signs of weakness.
 They are adaptive responses — ways your mind and body learned to survive experiences that were genuinely overwhelming.
-Recognizing that distinction can be a meaningful shift in how you begin to relate to yourself.

 Healing From Complex PTSD: Evidence-Based Approaches

 Healing from complex trauma is real.
 It is also rarely linear — it tends to unfold gradually rather than in a single breakthrough.
-What matters most is consistent, compassionate support over time.

 Trauma-Focused Therapy